-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
-Take your medicine at regular intervals.
+Take your medication at regular intervals.
 Do not take it more often than directed.
-Do not stop taking this medicine suddenly except upon the advice of your doctor.
-Stopping this medicine too quickly may cause serious side effects or your condition may worsen.
+Do not stop taking this medication suddenly except upon the advice of your care team.
+Stopping this medication too quickly may cause serious side effects or your condition may worsen.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.